DerpHerpenstein/src-721/README.md

 Note: ****May want to truncate the mint signature to a fraction of the total size to reduce on-chain footprint

+### Sale Mode

+1. Public Sale: Any address can participate in minting.

+2. Whitelist Sale: Only authorized addresses are allowed to mint.

+### Traits Allocation Mode

+There are two main mint modes for traits allocation,
+1. Authorized allocation: A mint transaction, which is either initiated by the operator or containing the operator's signature, incorporates the relevant traits. ts must be present, 3 or more UTXOs

+2. Random allocation: the reveal function outlines the traits distribution. ts is ignoted, 2 or more UTXOs

 ### Additional Notes

 1. Token ID: If a Token ID is required, it is assigned in the order of valid minting.
 However, if a Token ID is added in the mint JSON, it would be difficult to effectively implement the combination and switching of mint modes.